Daniel0Widing/RosesUtilities/README.md

 An advanced machine that creates pallets from raw and refined resources.

-Requires electricity from a Generator or Tek Generator.
+Requires electricity from a Generator or Tek Generator and cannot be picked up after being activated.

-Designed to facilitate the use of intermediate and mobile bases.
+Designed to encourage the use of intermediate and mobile bases.
 ```
 cheat giveitem "Blueprint'/Game/Mods/RosesUtilities/Structures/Packager/PrimalItemStructure_Packager.PrimalItemStructure_Packager'" 1 0 false
 ```